 Man-made fibres are classified into three classes, those made from natural polymers, those made from synthetic polymers and those made from inorganic materials.

 Fibres from Natural Polymers

 The most common natural polymer fibre is viscose, which is made from the polymer cellulose obtained mostly from farmed trees.
 Other cellulose-based fibres are Lyocell, Modal, Acetate and Triacetate.

 Less common natural polymer fibres are made from rubber, alginic acid and regenerated protein.

 Fibres from Synthetic Polymers

 There are very many synthetic fibres i.e. organic fibres based on petrochemicals.
-The most common are polyester, polyamide (often called nylon), acrylic and modacrylic, polypropylene, the segmented polyurethanes which are elastic fibres known as elastanes (or spandex in the USA), and speciality high-tenacity fibres such as the high performance aramids and UHMwPE (Ultra High Molecular weight PolyEthylene).
+The most common are polyester, polyamide (often called nylon), acrylic and modacrylic, polypropylene, polyethylene, the segmented polyurethanes which are elastic fibres known as elastanes (or spandex in the USA), and speciality high-tenacity fibres such as the high performance aramids and UHMwPE (Ultra High Molecular weight PolyEthylene).

 Fibres from Inorganic Materials